-House Republicans say they need this amendment to persuade some representatives to vote for the budget.
-However, Gov. Sununu threatened to veto the budget if it includes these restrictions.
-He argues emergency powers are necessary to protect public safety.
+House Republicans said they needed this amendment to persuade some representatives to vote for the budget.
 Learn more about the governor's executive actions during the COVID-19 emergency.

 Reproductive health funding

-Another budget amendment requires women's health clinics to move abortions to a physically separate location in order to receive any family planning funds from the state.
-The amendment is targeted at providers such as Planned Parenthood.
+Another budget amendment would require women's health clinics to move abortions to a physically separate location in order to receive any family planning funds from the state.
+The amendment was targeted at providers such as Planned Parenthood.